mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 ```

 If you need to, use  [`std::stoi()`](https://en.cppreference.com/w/cpp/string/basic_string/stol) to convert a string to an integer.
 Use the try/catch pattern learned from the previous lab to catch errors.

+Write a function which will convert a string which represents a card's value to an integer.
+Remember that a card can have the numerical value of 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13 yet the values are represented by strings "A", "1", "2", "3", "4", "5", "6", "7", "8", "9", "10", "J", "Q", "K".
+Handle the exceptional cases "A", "J", "Q", and "K" by mapping those strings onto the integer values 1, 11, 12, and 13 and use `stoi()` for all the other cases.
+Always use `try` and `catch` with `stoi()` to catch errors.
+The functions prototype is `int CardValue(const string& string_value);`.

 Write a function which will convert an integer value to a card's string value.
 The function prototype is `string IntCardValueToString(int value);`.
 The input is an integer such as 1 and it returns a string 'A'.
 If the value doesn't need to be converted to a letter, use the [`to_string()`](https://en.cppreference.com/w/cpp/string/basic_string/to_string) function to convert from an integer to a string.